OllieMBM/LROverlay/README.md

+You can download the latest release for this tool [here](https://github.com/OllieMBM/LROverlay/releases).
+If you have trouble running the latest release please follow the installation instructions below.

 # Line Rider Overlay

 Line Rider Overlay is a simple python script that converts .png or .jpg images into .json track files.